sfc-gh-sweingartner/synthea/README.md

 https://synthetichealth.github.io/synthea/
-The data dictionary can be found here: https://github.com/synthetichealth/synthea/wiki/CSV-File-Data-Dictionary
+The data dictionary can be found here: https://github.com/synthetichealth/synthea/wiki/CSV-File-Data-Dictionary Two snapshots of the Entity Relationship Diagram have been uploaded

 If required, you could generate a custom dataset yourself via their java program: https://github.com/synthetichealth/synthea/wiki/Basic-Setup-and-Running